Beedlebub/DIY-Arduino-PLC-Trainer/README.md

 - Code organized with simple helper classes for LED and Buzzer management.
 - Phase 2 finalizes the "motor logic" portion without physical motor attached.
-- PlatformIO used instead of Arduino IDE for better project management.
+- PlatformIO is used instead of Arduino IDE for better project management.

 Future enhancements in Phase 3+ will add:
 - Real motor control via relay/motor driver